cgruver/okd-jenkins-pipeline/docs/index.md

     git clone https://your.git.url.org/okd-jenkins-pipeline.git
     cd okd-jenkins-pipeline

-Now we nee to set some environment variables:
+Now we need to set some environment variables:

 | | |
 |-|-|